 But how effective at washing away all the dirt and grime of the day is just standing in the shower like that?
 Unfortunately not very...
-Because every good shower needs a very important ingredient.
-Yep, you guessed it: SOAP!
+Because every good shower needs a very important ingredient; SOAP.

-I would like to to take this time to thank an incredible woman and the love of my life for teaching me about the power of SOAP!
-Sure, soaking in steamy hot water is great... and it feels soooo good!
+Sure, soaking in steamy hot water is great... and it feels so good!
 But I never truly understood how powerful and refreshing being so squeaky clean afterwards could be until I discovered SOAP.
 At this point you are probably wondering what kind of crazy person spends their entire life up to this point showering without soap.
-Rediculous right?!
+Ridiculous right?!
 And you also may be trying to figure out what kind of relevance my showering habits have to do with reading the bible.
 Bear with me here...
 I promise it will all make sense in the end.

 To understand the relevance of this analogy I need to describe what SOAP, as it applies to reading the bible, actually is.
 SOAP is actually an acronym that stands for:

 Sounds promising right, but how do we apply this acronym?
 To do that you need only three things:

 The application of this concept is very very simple and can be done on an individual basis or in groups.
 Pick a book in the bible, any book will do.
 Read a chapter each day and while you read pick one verse that really stands out and speaks to you.
 Highlight that verse and maybe even make a little date annotation off in the margin so you can reference your notebook in the future.
 Now whip out your journal, flip to a blank page, write the date up at the top, and begin writing, starting with the first letter of the acronym:

 S: Write out the scripture you highlighted word for word.
 Don't forget to make note of the Book:Chapter Verse.